-In her recent performance on the CMA Awards (the 44th annual Country Music Association Awards), she impressed me even more with her confident presence and grace – and talent.
+In her performance at the CMA Awards (the 44th annual Country Music Association Awards, 2010), she impressed me even more with her confident presence and grace – and talent.

 She started writing songs and playing 12-string guitar at age twelve.
 At fifteen, she “rejected a development deal with RCA Records because the company refused to allow her to record her own songs.”
 [Info from Wikipedia.]

 A profile in The Week magazine (March 20, 2009) notes, “Taylor Swift is determined to avoid the pitfalls that have tripped up other precocious stars, says Matt Allen in Q.

 “The key, says the 19-year-old country music phenom, is to stay focused on her art and to always remember that the myriad distractions that attend fame and wealth are just that—distractions.

 “Such determination has been apparent since she was a musical prodigy growing up in Hendersonville, Tenn.
 “When I was 13, I was told that country music didn’t appeal to anybody other than 35-year-old women.
 I decided to prove them wrong.’

 “So Swift began grinding out songs, playing guitar so relentlessly that her fingers bled.
 She turned down invitations to dances and other typical teenage activities if it meant missing a gig.”